The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 3,470 €

-“Private water-taxi shuttle 24/7 from St Mark's Square, heated pool facing the basin.”
+“Private boat-taxi shuttle 24/7 from St Mark's Square, heated pool facing the basin.”

-L'Hotel Cipriani has occupied the eastern tip of the Giudecca since 1958, and we quickly see why Clooney, the Windsors and the European jet-set return every summer.
-The private boat crossing (three minutes from San Marco) severs all ties with the tourist bustle.
-The rooms overlook the three-hectare garden or the basin, cream tones and blond wood, bathrooms in Carrara marble.
-The Olympic sea-water heated pool remains unique in Venice, open from April to October.
-The service is of absolute discretion, without fawning.
-From 3 470 € the night, rate that climbs quickly in high season, but the score of 9,9/10 from 139 reviews speaks for itself ✨
+L'Hotel Cipriani has occupied the eastern tip of the Giudecca since 1958, and we quickly grasp why Clooney, the Windsors and the European jet-set return every summer.
+The private boat crossing (three minutes from San Marco) cuts clean from the tourist frenzy.
+Rooms overlook the three-hectare garden or the basin, cream tones and blonde wood, Carrara marble bathrooms.
+The Olympic heated seawater pool remains unique in Venice, open from April to October.
+Service is of absolute discretion, without obsequiousness.
+From 3 470 € the night, a rate that climbs fast in high season, but the 9.9/10 from 139 reviews speaks volumes ✨

 Who is it for?